 - Edward Barfield, aged 24, who landed in America from Killarney, Ireland, in 1908

-- Mabel Barfield, aged 23, who emigrated to America from Leicester, England, in 1910
+- Mabel Barfield, aged 23, who immigrated to America from Leicester, England, in 1910

-- Herbert John Barfield, aged 23, who emigrated to the United States from Sunninghill, England, in 1911
+- Herbert John Barfield, aged 23, who immigrated to the United States from Sunninghill, England, in 1911

-- Ernest Barfield, aged 48, who emigrated to the United States, in 1922
+- Ernest Barfield, aged 48, who immigrated to the United States, in 1922

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)